Writing content for RELATE

 The first section, event_kinds, provides color and titling information that applies to all events sharing a symbolic name.
 The string {nr} is automatically replaced by the ‘ordinal’ of each event.

 The secondsection, events, can be used to provide a more verbose description for each event that appears below the main calendar.
-Titles and colors can also be overriden for each event specifically.
+Titles and colors can also be overridden for each event specifically.

 All attributes in each section (as well as the entire calendar information file) are optional.